mRubayet12/mRubayet12/README.md

 * **JavaScript / TypeScript** — React, Flask-based full-stack apps
 * **Python** — AI integration, scripting, data work
 * **Julia & C++** — numerical methods, reproducibility research

-I also have working knowledge of **C, Java, and PostgreSQL**, which I use to deepen my understanding of language internals and data persistence as I build toward more systems-level expertise.

 ---